 Water efficiency

 You can find simple ways to save water at home, at school and through your business.
-Choose the most efficient appliances with help from water rating labels.
+Choose the most efficient appliances with help from water efficiency rating labels.
 Change your water usage habits and reduce your water bills.
 Get a business rebate for upgrading your appliances.

 We need water to survive.
 That’s why we need to use it well.